Skip to main content

 What Science Says

-From a scientific perspective, Moldavite is classified as a tektite — a natural glass formed by meteorite impact.
+Moldavite is classified as a tektite, a natural glass formed by meteorite impact.

-• Geochemical analysis confirms its terrestrial origin, with isotopic signatures matching the local geology around the Ries crater rather than the meteorite itself.
+• Geochemical analysis confirms it is mostly terrestrial in origin, with isotopic signatures matching the local geology around the Ries crater rather than the meteorite itself.

 • The formation age of approximately 14.